pkaushik23/AngularGround/README.md

 * Repository to carry out small POC while i learn/refresh few concepts.
 * On the root, there is a folder named 'HOW' which contains steps for these small experiments.
-* Each of the experient will be in a branch.
-For example *'routing'*
+* Each of the experiment/task will be in a branch.
+For example *'routing'* [routing](https://github.com/pkaushik23/AngularGround/tree/routing) .
+The branches will be kept merging in the master.